SMTG-Bham/doped/docs/Future_ToDo.md

 ## Docs
 - Add LDOS plotting, big selling point for defects and disorder!
 - Add short example notebook showing how to generate a defect PES / NEB and then parse with fully-consistent charge corrections after (link recent Kumagai paper on this: https://arxiv.org/abs/2304.01454).
-SK has the code for this in local example notebooks ready to go.